smartstache/doorman/README.md

 ### Status

-This project is currently just a proof of concept.
-It's not even alpha and certainly not deployed anywhere yet.
+This project has been used in production but has not undergone extensive auditing, so use at your own risk.

-Use at your own risk.
+It's available on mainnet here: D8bTW1sgKaSki1TBUwxarPySLp3TNVgB2bwRVbbTLYeV

 Apologies if this documentation is incomplete.
 Reach out to me on Twitter if you have any questions, comments, suggestions, etc: @silostack